Are you planning a trip to New Zealand with kids? Find out the 10 things every parent needs to know before they leave.

-We had a car for our entire trip.
+We had a car for our entire trip so we could do a road trip between destinations.
 While in Auckland, you can get around by public transportation.
 But, we drove between cities and did a lot of excursions outside the city.

 In addition to being able to drive on the left, you need to be able to navigate the traffic circles, aka roundabouts, which are everywhere.